KSDunne/twenty_one/README.md

 As a site visitor,

 - I want to play a game
+- I want to see the game title when I arrive on the start screen
-- I want to see a start page where next steps are intuitive
+- I want to see a start screen where next steps are intuitive
 - I want to be able to find the rules of the game easily
 - I want to be able to enter a username to make the game feel personal to me
 - If I enter data that doesn't make sense to a particular step in the game I want to be informed
 - I want to be able to restart the game easily once I have finished playing the first time

+## Features

+### Start screen

+### Rules

+### Win screen

+### Goodbye screen

+## Future features

+### Betting System

+### Split hand

+An option to split your hands if you are dealt two of the same cards, this would make the logic of the game more complex

+### Data analysis

+Interaction with an API for example, google sheets.

 ## Design